Parallel Parenting Vs Co-parenting: Which Is Better for Your Family?

 In parallel parenting, each parent follows their own set of rules or parenting styles.

-If one parent is religious and the other is not parenting allows each parent to establish their own set of house rules and parenting style.
+If one parent is religious and the other is not parenting, it allows each parent to establish their own house rules and parenting style.

-By reducing both parents’ face-to-face interactions, parallel parenting allows children of high conflict parents to live in a more peaceful setting.
+Parallel parenting allows children of high-conflict parents to live in a more peaceful setting by reducing both parents’ face-to-face interactions.

-Stress is detrimental to a child’s happiness; nevertheless, parallel parenting can help to reduce the amount of tension in the child’s life.
+Stress is detrimental to a child’s happiness; nevertheless, parallel parenting can help reduce the tension in the child’s life.

-Without relying on one another, parallel parenting allows both parents to have a positive relationship with their children.
+Parallel parenting allows both parents to have a positive relationship with their children without relying on one another.

-Both parents are involved in their child’s lives, and neither parent has greater power over their child than the other.
+Both parents are involved in their children’s lives, and neither parent has greater power over their child than the other.

 Some people take many years to recover from the pain of a harsh divorce.
-When a child is involved, running into an ex might sabotage the healing process.
+Running into an ex might sabotage the healing process when a child is involved.

-Parents can be apart while yet being involved in their children’s lives by using parallel parenting.
+Parents can be apart while being involved in their children’s lives using parallel parenting.

 The distance prevents flare-ups, allows the parent to respond proactively rather than reactively, and prevents emotional outbursts that could impede the healing process.